-Status: After experiencing major heat stress events in 2015-2016 and 2019, both Howland and Baker Islands and the Northern Line Islands experienced major heat stress events in 2023 with mass mortality expected.
+Status: After experiencing major heat stress events in 2015-2016 and 2019, both Howland and Baker Islands and the Northern Line Islands experienced major heat stress events in 2023 and the beginning months of 2024 with mass mortality expected.

 The NOAA Coral Reef Watch program uses satellite data to provide current reef environmental conditions to quickly identify areas at risk for coral bleaching.
 Bleaching is the process by which corals lose the symbiotic algae that give them their distinctive colors.
 If a coral is severely bleached, disease and death become likely.